Namide/extract-colors/readme.md

 # Extract Colors

 Extract color palettes from images.
-Simple use, 3ko minified, no dependencies, browser only.
+Simple use, <4ko minified and no dependencies for browser.

 ## Install